WaffleParty.com: Delicious Vegan Waffles!

 This spelt-oat-banana-walnut-spice vegan waffle recipe is a variation/combination of a few other recipes posted here, and is currently my favorite.
 I’ve actually eaten a few of these without any toppings, or just a little hot maple syrup.
 These are a bit lighter and fluffier than the buckwheat waffles, but still very filling.
 You’ll have to experiment a little to get the right combination of crispiness on the outside vs. moistness on the inside.

-• 1 T vanilla extract (most recipes use only a tsp.–I love vanilla!)
+- 1 tablespoon vanilla extract (Most recipes use only a teaspoon--I love vanilla!)

 I’m allergic to soy.
 What do you suggest as a soymilk replacement?